-How it works
+How a service CRM works

 Once a customer reaches out, a “ticket” is created.
 This contains the customer details, the nature of the complaint, and suggestions to whom the ticket should go to, for example, problems logging into an account might go to IT; problems with delivery would go to shipping.